-I, , solemnly swear (or affirm) that I secured signatures in the County of San Mateo to the nomination paper of as candidate for the office of ; that the signatures were obtained between , 20 ,2012; that I saw all the signatures on this section of the nomination pa aper being sign ed and that, to the best of my information on and belief, each signature is the genuine signature of the person on whose name it purports to be.
-My voting residence is I declare under penalty of perjury under the la Executed on of California that the foregoing is true a and correct.
-Executed onat Place of execution Signature of Circulator Examined and certified by me this day of ,2012.
-(SEAL) Signature of Elections Offi icial TO BE ENTERED BY ELECTIONS OFFICIAL AFTER VERI WARNING: Every person acting on behalf of a can misdemeanor who deliberately fails to file at the proper place any nomination paper in his the proper time and in Deputy: is entitled to be filed under the provisions of th EC 18202 e Elections Code.
+I,, solemnly s wear (or affirm) that I secured signatures in the

+County of San Mateo to the nomination paper of

+office of; that the

+, 2013 and , 2013; that I saw all the

+signatures on this section of the nomination paper

+information and belief, each signature is the genuir he signature of the person whose name it

+purports to be. •

+My voting residence is ·

+I declare under penalty of perjury under the laws of

+and correct.

+Executed on at

+Date Place of Execution

+Signature of Circulator

+Examined and certified by me this day o f, 2013.

+(SEAL) Signature of Elections Official

+To be entered by Elections Official after verification: Waring:

+Number of Valid Signatures on this Section: Date: Deputy: Every person acting on behalf of a candidate is guilty of a misdemeanor who deliberately fails to file at the proper time and in the proper place any nomination paper in his/her possession which is entitled to be filed under the provisions of the Elections Code.
+EC 18202